Health and safety are our main priority in these exceptional times.

 What health and safety measures has Aurora Reykjavík adopted?

-At Aurora Reykjavík, we have enforced the two-meter rule, as required by the current national regulations.
+At Aurora Reykjavík, we have enforced the one-meter rule, as required by the current national regulations.
 Visitors can now safely enjoy our exhibition while social distancing themselves from others.

 Hand sanitiser dispensers are available at the entrance and throughout the premises.
-Common and hands-on areas (i.e. touch screens) are disinfected regularly during the day, and the number of available seats within our cinema have been reduced so as to allow distancing – at its cosiest!
+Our air purifiers run 24/7, common and hands-on areas (i.e. touch screens) are disinfected regularly during the day, and the number of available seats within our cinema have been reduced so as to allow distancing – at its cosiest!

 Will I need to wear a mask to visit the Northern Lights Center?

-According to the latest regulations, face masks are mandatory indoors, and the two-meter rule is enforced.
+According to the latest regulations, face masks are mandatory indoors.

 Are group visits allowed?